Gillian Anderson: Early life

-Anderson was born in Chicago, Illinois, the daughter of Rosemary "Posie" Alyce (née Lane), a computer analyst, and later vice president of Neurofibromatosis Inc., the neurofibromatosis support group of West Michigan, and Homer Edward "Ed" Anderson III, who owned a film post-production company.
+Anderson was born in Chicago, Illinois, the daughter of Rosemary "Posie" Alyce (née Lane), a computer analyst, and later vice president of Neurofibromatosis Inc., the NF support group of West Michigan, and Homer Edward "Ed" Anderson III, who owned a film post-production company.
 She is of English, German, and Irish ancestry.
 Soon after her birth, her parents moved to Puerto Rico for 15 months, then to London.
 The family relocated so that her father could attend the London Film School.
-During her childhood, she lived in north London's Crouch End and Haringey.
+With her parents, she lived in north London's Crouch End and Haringey.
 She was a pupil of Coleridge Primary School.
 When Anderson was 11 years old, her family returned to the United States, settling in Grand Rapids, Michigan.
 They continued to keep a flat in London and spent their summers there.
 Anderson later said that she had always intended to return to England.
 In Grand Rapids, she attended Fountain Elementary and City High-Middle School, a program for gifted students with a strong emphasis on the humanities.

-Following the move to Grand Rapids, Anderson went through a rebellious stage as a young girl; taking drugs, dating a much older boyfriend, and cultivating a punk appearance (dyeing her hair various colors, shaving the sides of her head, sporting a nose piercing and an all-black wardrobe).
+Following the move to Grand Rapids, Anderson went through a rebellious stage; taking drugs, dating a much older boyfriend, and cultivating a punk appearance (dyeing her hair various colors, shaving the sides of her head, sporting a nose piercing and an all-black wardrobe).
 She was put in therapy at the age of 14.
 Anderson listened to bands such as Dead Kennedys and Skinny Puppy.
 She was voted by her classmates as "class clown", "most bizarre girl" and "most likely to be arrested".
 She was arrested on graduation night for breaking and entering into her high school in an attempt to glue the locks of the doors.
 She later managed to reduce the charges to trespassing.